NEA-LICENSED TERMITE CONTROL SPECIALIST

 What Affects the Cost?

-• Property size: Larger floor areas require more bait stations or more termiticide — a 3-room HDB will cost less than a 4-storey landed property.
+Larger floor areas need more bait stations or termiticide.
+A 3-room HDB costs less than a 4-storey landed property.

-• Infestation severity: A contained spot infestation is far cheaper to treat than a colony that has spread through multiple rooms or floors.
+A contained spot infestation is far cheaper than a colony spread through multiple rooms or floors.

-• Treatment method: Baiting systems are more expensive upfront but eliminate the entire colony.
-Soil treatment is faster but may require re-treatment.
+Baiting costs more upfront but eliminates the entire colony.
+Soil is faster but may need re-treatment.

-• Warranty terms: Longer warranties typically mean higher upfront costs but lower total lifetime cost.
+Longer warranties mean higher upfront cost but lower total lifetime cost.

 HDB Flats

-HDB flats are most commonly affected by drywood termites, which attack built-in carpentry, laminated furniture, door frames, and timber flooring.
-Subterranean termites can also enter via wall cavities connected to neighbouring units or ground-floor pathways.
+Most affected by drywood termites in built-in carpentry, laminated furniture, door frames, and timber flooring.
+Subterranean termites may enter via shared walls.
+Spot treatment or corrective drilling recommended.

 Condominiums